tremor-rs/tremor-www-docs/docs/tremor-query/pp.md

 ## Config directive

-This directive allows compile-time configuration paraemters to be passed into tremor
+This directive allows compile-time configuration parameters to be passed into tremor

 ## Example preprocessed tremor-script